MikeBishop/http-layering/draft-bishop-http-layering.md

 resource on which that action is to be taken (path).
 The server responds which a status code which informs the client of the result of the request -- the outcome of the action or the reason the action was not performed.
-Actions may or may not be idempotent or safe.
+Actions may or may not be idempotent or safe, and the results may or may not be cached by intermediaries; this is defined as part of the HTTP method.

 Each message (request or response) has associated metadata, called "headers" which provide additional information about the operation.